 Our minds are just like our computers, sometimes we have to clear up some space!
 It’s been stated that we have upwards of 60,000 thoughts a day.
 A lot of those thoughts are the same ones.
 In addition to that, we are exposed to 5,000 advertising messages a day.

 Americans feed their minds with non-stop news and information from television, the Internet, smart phones, tablets and readers.
 It’s not enough to just watch a local news program anymore.
 There is now an endless loop of the breaking news happening on the bottom of the screen.
-Emails buzz sometimes 24/7 on Blackberries and I-Phones.
+Emails buzz and social media updates ding and chirp 24/7 on our devices.

 Fortunately, there is a program to clear up mind space.
 It’s called meditation.
 Meditation starts with being still and quiet.
 By meditating for just ten to twenty minutes a day, you can literally clear your mind from cluttered thoughts.
 You’ll also relieve stress.
 That benefit alone eliminates a host of potential problems.
 Other benefits include becoming more tolerant, less judgmental and clearer in your thinking.